vives-projectwerk2-2019/game-server/README.md

 }
 ```

-the movement input of the first packet will be ignored while the server is adding you as a new player.
+The movement input of the first packet will be ignored while the server is adding you as a new player.